IrvingJuarez/Pacman-Remastered/README.md

 # How it works?
 To understand how the program works, we need to know it is a Single Page Application where according to the size of the screen, it is displayed a different layout of the game.

-The logic to know what layout needs to be sent is in `src/utils/getLayout`.
-After two seconds, there is another function that creates the grid (according to each layout, of course), this logic is in `src/utils/grid`.
-Finally, this grid.js file runs another function that contains the major logic game, this is the `logic` function.
-This file is in `src/javascript/logic`.

-The logic.js file imports all the major functions necessary for the program to work.
-All these major functions are within the utils directory.
+All the logic if the game actually starts at the `src/routes/index.js` file.
+The file calls all the necessary pages of the program and stablish the layout (according to the size of the screen).
+Afterwards, we have the `src/javascript/logic.js` file where it is imported the Pacman class in `src/javascript/Pacman.js`.
+The Pacman class has actually evetything needed for the pacman.
+From the controls for keyboard and touchScreen until the Win and Lose methods.

+In summary, the logic.js file imports the Pacman class, which has all the magic.